Letter: New faces for tired places

 Meanwhile locally we have an opportunity to reject the same old business as usual and place a new face to the prosecutor position.
-Both Moser and Dibolt have ethical issues.
-Moser as LaWalls replacement hasn’t enacted change like “ending cash bail”.
-Connover is fresh ideas infused into a governmental agency that is indesperately need of change moving forward.
+Both Moser and Diebolt have ethical issues.
+Laura Conover is fresh ideas infused into a governmental agency that is desperately needed moving forward.

 Larry Robinson